ljw1004/csharpspec/csharp/statements.md

 *  In the current function member, each `try` statement that encloses the throw point is examined.
 For each statement `S`, starting with the innermost `try` statement and ending with the outermost `try` statement, the following steps are evaluated:

-   * If the `try` block of `S` encloses the throw point and if S has one or more `catch` clauses, the `catch` clauses are examined in order of appearance to locate a suitable handler for the exception.
-The first `catch` clause that specifies the exception type or a base type of the exception type is considered a match.
-A general `catch` clause ([The try statement](statements.md#the-try-statement)) is considered a match for any exception type.
+   * If the `try` block of `S` encloses the throw point and if S has one or more `catch` clauses, the `catch` clauses are examined in order of appearance to locate a suitable handler for the exception, according to the rules specified in Section §8.10.
 If a matching `catch` clause is located, the exception propagation is completed by transferring control to the block of that `catch` clause.

    * Otherwise, if the `try` block or a `catch` block of `S` encloses the throw point and if `S` has a `finally` block, control is transferred to the `finally` block.
 If the `finally` block throws another exception, processing of the current exception is terminated.
 Otherwise, when control reaches the end point of the `finally` block, processing of the current exception is continued.